 James is an experienced infrastructure planner specializing in master planning and asset management.
 James has almost 20 years consulting experience split between the UK and Canada where he is a partner of GM BluePlan Engineering.
 In the UK James worked with utilities to model and analyse infrastructure system, particularly water and wastewater, and helped create 5 year Asset Management Plans for submission to industry regulator, OFWAT in 2004 and 2009.
 In Ontario, Canada he helps municipalities with long term (30 year) infrastructure planning and asset management projects, enabling operational efficiencies and value customer service to his clients.
 James is a Chartered Water and Environmental Manager (CIWEM) and a member of the IAM (MIAM).
 James is passionate about the infrastructure industry and volunteers considerable time to industry organizations and events.

-Bonnie Tam, Chapter Director and Events Lead
+Bonnie Tam, Events Lead

 Boudewijn Neijens, Chapter Chair

 Boudewijn holds a degree in Mechanical Engineering from the University of Brussels, an MBA from INSEAD in France, and CMRP and CRL certifications.
 He has been involved with high-technology startups for the last 25 years.
 At Copperleaf he works with large asset-intensive corporations worldwide to refine their asset management practices in the areas of Asset Investment Planning and Management, decision support systems and risk-based planning models.Boudewijn is the president of the Lower Mainland chapter of PEMAC and sits on its national board.
 He is also a Vessel and Equipment Manager at RCM-SAR, a volunteer search and rescue organization operating over 60 fast rescue vessels along the BC coast.
 In this role he manages the maintenance and 24-hour operation of mission-critical rescue vessels, and crews as a SAR lead at his local rescue station.